MattesonTypo/work-Spectrum/README.md

 2) Follow the instructions in [Setting up the build environment](#setting-up-the-build-enironment).

 3) Read through Branches.md to understand our branch naming conventions.

+4) If this is a new font project, add your source files in the `Source` directory and configure `project.yaml` for your new font project.

 # Cloning this repository